 (c) The Legislative Committee on Administrative Rules shall distribute a copy of the final proposal to:

 (1) the chairs of the appropriate standing committees;

 (2) each member of the appropriate standing committees who requests a copy of the filing; and

 (3) the Chairs of the House Committee on Government Operations and Military Affairs and the Senate Committee on Government Operations, if the cover sheet accompanying the filing identifies a Public Records Act exemption in the rule.

 (d) The chair of a standing committee that considered legislation delegating rulemaking authority and, in the case of rules that create or enlarge the scope of a Public Records Act exemption, the Chairs of the House Committee on Government Operations and Military Affairs and Senate Committee on Government Operations, may convene the committee for the purpose of considering a recommended course of action for the Legislative Committee on Administrative Rules.
-The chair may convene such a meeting, pursuant to 2 V.S.A. § 406, while the General Assembly is not in session.
+The chair may convene such a meeting, pursuant to 2 V.S.A. § 23, while the General Assembly is not in session.
 Any recommended course of action shall be filed with the Legislative Committee on Administrative Rules no later than five working days before the Committee has scheduled a review of the proposed rule.
 (Added 1981, No. 82, § 6; amended 1985, No. 56, § 5; 1989, No. 134 (Adj.
 Sess.); 1999, No. 146 (Adj.
 Sess.), § 6; 2001, No. 149 (Adj.
 Sess.), § 51, eff.
 June 27, 2002; 2015, No. 3, § 2; 2017, No. 156 (Adj.
 Sess.), § 2.)